ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2023-07-25-Core-Values-Overview.markdown

 The Robot Game referees will also have an opportunity to score the team for its Core Values during the Robot Game.

 Thank you for coaching!

-Please reach out with any questions: heatherb@firstwa.org
+Heather

 **Resources:**